 It is important for the IC to be mindful of potential witnesses.
 When possible, the IC, in conjunction with the officer involved, should identify persons who may have been at or within close proximity to the incident scene.
 The IC should facilitate the separation of potential witnesses, so that statements obtained regarding their personal perceptions do not influence the opinions and observations of others.
 The IC should, where possible, ensure collection of the names, addresses, and phone numbers of witnesses and others who may have been in the vicinity at the time of the shooting.
 Investigators should collect this information from those at the scene even if they claim that they did not see anything.
+Investigators should ask witnesses to remain on hand until they provide a preliminary statement.
 Investigators should record all interviews whenever reasonably possible.
 In addition, some witnesses may not want to provide statements in a public space for fear of retribution or the perception that they are collaborating with the police.
 In these instances, investigators should contact these persons following the incident to get a statement.